-- Keep your diet light for a while, and opt to eat foods that are soft or liquid.
+- Keep your diet light for a while, and opt to eat soft or liquid foods.
 Sugar-free smoothies are ideal as a meal replacement.

 - Stay away from hard, chewy, sticky, or gooey foods or drinks during the healing process of your dental implant.

 - Don't drink through a straw for the first few days after surgery.
 Doing so can cause a dry socket and heavier bleeding and pain.
-Only drink directly from a cup.
+Instead, only drink directly from a cup.

-- Rinse with warm salt water a few times each day or so to promote a cleaner and less bacteria-filled mouth to decrease the recovery time.
+- Rinse with warm salt water a few times daily to promote a cleaner and less bacteria-filled mouth and decrease recovery time.

-- Avoid very hot (in temperature) foods.
+- Avoid very hot (in temperature) food.
 Otherwise, these can irritate the healing implant.